teknobingo/trust/README.md

 end
 ```

-The trustee statement will set up 3 before_filters in your controller:
+The trustee statement will set up 3 before_filters (before_actions) in your controller:

 ``` Ruby
 before_filter :set_user